Fighter Squadron 1 (United States Navy): Operational history

 VF-1 aboard Ranger was on station when the 1991 Gulf War began on 16 January 1991.
 The U.S. Navy launched 228 sorties from Ranger and Midway in the Persian Gulf, from Theodore Roosevelt en route to the Persian Gulf, and from John F. Kennedy, Saratoga, and America in the Red Sea.

-On 6 February, an F-14A Tomcat from VF-1, off Ranger, downed an Iraqi Mi-8 Hip helicopter with an AIM-9M Sidewinder missile.
+On 6 February, VF-1 scored the only kill by an F-14 during the Gulf War when LT Stuart Broce, with squadron commander CDR Ron McElraft as RIO, downed an Iraqi Mi-8 Hip helicopter with an AIM-9M Sidewinder missile while flying aircraft NE-103 (BuNo 162603).
 At 9 pm EST on 27 February, President Bush declared Kuwait had been liberated and Operation Desert Storm would end at midnight.

-On 14 January 1992, VF-1 lost aircraft NE-112 [BuNo.
-160887] in a crash at Fallon, Nevada.
+On 14 January 1992, VF-1 lost aircraft NE-112 (BuNo.
+160887) in a crash at Fallon, Nevada.
 Both aircrew members were killed in the crash.

 Ranger began her 21st and final western Pacific and Indian Ocean deployment on 1 August 1992.
 On 18 August, she entered Yokosuka, for a six-day port visit and upkeep.
 Ranger entered the Persian Gulf on 14 September by transiting the Straits of Hormuz.
 The next day, Ranger relieved Independence in an unusual close-aboard ceremony and along with her embarked air wing, Carrier Air Wing 2, immediately began flying patrol missions in support of the United Kingdom and United States-declared "No Fly" zone in southern Iraq: Operation Southern Watch.

 Ranger played a significant role in the massive relief effort for starving Somalis in Operation Restore Hope.
 The Ranger/CVW-2 team provided photo and visual reconnaissance, airborne air traffic control, logistics support, and on-call close air support for U.S. Navy and Marine Corps amphibious forces.

 On 19 December 1992, Ranger was relieved on station by Kitty Hawk and began her last journey homeward to San Diego.
 Ranger's last foreign port of entry was Sydney, Australia in January 1993 after having spent New Year's Eve 1992 in Fremantle, Australia.

-Ranger was decommissioned in July of 1993, leaving VF-1 without a carrier.
+Ranger was decommissioned in July 1993, leaving VF-1 without a carrier.
 They operated out of NAS Miramar until VF-1 itself was disestablished on 1 October 1993.

 In popular culture

 In the movie Top Gun, main characters Pete "Maverick" Mitchell (Tom Cruise) and Nick "Goose" Bradshaw (Anthony Edwards) served with a fictional version of VF-1 off USS Enterprise (CVN-65); this fictional version of VF1 had the insignia of VAW-110, which was an airborne early warning squadron operating the Northrop Grumman E-2 Hawkeye out of NAS Miramar.
+Aircraft of the real VF-1 squadron are also visible in the background of shots taken in Miramar.